RusticiSoftware/SCORMCloud_SakaiPlugin/README.md

+# NOTICE
+The SCORM Cloud plugin for Sakai series 2.6.x is no longer developed or supported by Rustici Software.
+As of the release of the Sakai 2.8 series, Sakai 2.6 and earlier no longer receive official Community support.
+We will continue to target officially supported Sakai releases (which currently include 2.7 and 2.8) and the source code for earlier versions of the Sakai plugin will remain available here.

 # License
 >   Copyright 2009-2010 Rustici Software.
 Licensed under the
 >   Educational Community License, Version 2.0 (the "License"); you may